chi0sk/MM2-Dupe/README.md

 ## ✅ Status

-> 🟢 Version: `v1.0.0`
+> 🟢 Version: `v1.5.1`
 > 🛠️ Last updated: `July 9, 2025`

 ---

 ## 📜 Legal

 This repository and program are for educational and entertainment purposes **only**.
 By downloading or using this software, you agree to be solely responsible for any actions taken using it.
-We do **not** condone or support cheating or exploiting on any platform.
+We do **not** condone or support cheating or exploiting on any platform. :P lol

 ---